Pros and Cons of Donating Your Body

 On the fence about whether or not to donate your body to science?
 Perhaps you'll develop some clarity if you look at the pros and cons.

-Pros: The biggest pro for donating your body is that you'll be helping advance science, medicine and potentially a host of other fields, such as car safety (more about that on the next page).
-Cadavers are used to teach students about anatomy; they're used by students and physicians to practice various surgeries; and they're used in medical experiments to study diseases such as Parkinson's and Alzheimer's [source: Testa].
+Pros: The biggest pro for donating your body is that you'll be helping advance science, medicine and potentially a host of other fields, such as car safety.
+Educational institutions use cadavers to teach students about anatomy; students and physicians use these bodies to practice various surgeries; and cadavers are helpful in running medical experiments to study diseases such as Parkinson's and Alzheimer's [source: Testa].

 Advertisement

-Another advantage of donating your body is that it saves you a boatload of money.
+Another advantage of donating your body is that it saves you money.
 Funerals aren't cheap.
 Neither is cremation.
-In 2012, the average cost of a funeral with casket was $7,045, and a funeral with a vault, required by most cemeteries, was $8,343 [source: National Funeral Directors Association].
-Even a simple cremation runs at least $1,500 and can set you back as much as $6,000 if it's performed following a funeral service [source: Testa].
-Donating your body is generally free, although there can be some minor charges, depending on which organization you're working with [source: Marsden].
+In 2021, the average cost of a funeral with a casket was $7,848 [source: National Funeral Directors Association].
+Even a simple cremation runs at least $1,500 and can set you back more than $6,971 if it's performed following a funeral service [source: Testa].
+Donating your body is generally free, although there can be some minor charges, depending on the organization [source: Marsden].

-Finally, arranging to donate your body can be a lot less time-consuming than planning a funeral, picking out a casket and headstone, etc. However, if you still want to plan a memorial service when your cremains are returned to your family, it may be a wash.
+Finally, arranging to donate your body can be a lot less time-consuming than planning a funeral, picking out a casket and headstone.
+However, if you still want to plan a memorial service when your cremains are returned to your family, it may be a wash.

-Cons: For various medical reasons, not all bodies donated are able to be accepted.
-If you don't have a contingency plan in place and your body is rejected, your loved ones will be left scrambling to put together a funeral at a very stressful time.
-Even worse, if you hadn't planned for this possibility, they could be left with a sizeable, unexpected bill.
+Cons: For various medical reasons, organizations will not accept all donated bodies.
+If you don't have a contingency plan in place and they reject your body, your loved ones will have to scramble to put together a funeral at a very stressful time.
+Even worse, if you hadn't planned for this possibility, you could leave them with a sizeable, unexpected bill.